Category Archives: Personal

 A Sneak Peek Behind the Scenes

 Well, the day had finally arrived.
 A special day filled with prepping for my first professional headshot.
-I am very mindful of my followers and supporters and that I am not alone on this wonderful journey.
-So here I share with you some behind the scenes of my day (and not all are glamorous).
+I am very mindful of my followers and supporters and that I am not alone on this incredible journey.
+So, here I share with you some behind-the-scenes moments from my day (and not all are glamorous).
 Lol.

-After some researching and making the appointments weeks in advance, I started the day off early for the first appointment at Hair International Day Spa.
+After conducting some research and making appointments weeks in advance, I started the day early for my first appointment at Hair International Day Spa.
 My youngest daughter, Angela, wouldn’t miss it for the world.
 Everything I needed to do today was right up her alley, so she met me at the hair salon.

 I decided to step it up a notch and do something different with my hair.
 Hopefully, it pans out.